-- 1. The instructor has the right to not accept the assignment or test in question and record a "zero" for the assignment or test, and/or require the student to redo the assignment (or test) or require the student to complete a substitute assignment or test. - 2.
+1. The instructor has the right to not accept the assignment or test in question and record a "zero" for the assignment or test, and/or require the student to redo the assignment (or test) or require the student to complete a substitute assignment or test.

+- 2021-2022 College Catalog BOT approved 09232021 Bacone College - 2.
 The student may be dropped from the class and assigned a failing grade (F).
 A written recommendation from the instructor is required. - 3.
 In cases of extreme or repeated incidents (two or more) of academic dishonesty, the student may be suspended from Bacone College.